cucumber/docs/content/gherkin.md

   Then I should have 15 cucumbers
 ```

-Scenario Outlines allow us to more concisely express these examples through the use of a template with placeholders, using `Scenario Outline`, `Examples` with tables, and `< >`-delimited parameters:
+Scenario outlines allow us to more concisely express these examples through the use of a template with placeholders, using `Scenario Outline`, `Examples` with tables, and `< >`-delimited parameters:

 ```gherkin
 Scenario Outline: eating